-Delegates will discuss the work being undertaken by the Institute for Apprenticeships to ensure new standards deliver employer needs - looking at the measures to quicken approval of standards, efforts to identify skill needs through the development of occupational maps and whether end-point assessment provides an adequate means to test the ability of apprentices.
+Delegates discussed the work being undertaken by the Institute for Apprenticeships (IfA) to ensure new standards deliver employer needs - looking at the measures to quicken approval of standards, efforts to identify skills needs through the development of occupational maps, and the future for end-point assessments following changes to external quality assurance.

-Further sessions focus on the challenges for Ofsted in light of the growing number of apprenticeship providers and how to create confidence in the apprenticeship brand among employers - as well as what measures can be taken to ensure apprenticeships provide prospective students with a credible form of training.
+Further sessions focussed on the challenges for Ofsted in light of the growing number of apprenticeship providers and how to create confidence in the apprenticeship brand among employers - as well as what measures can be taken to ensure apprenticeships provide prospective students with a credible form of training.
+The role of the newly formed Office for Students was also explored, considering areas of overlap with Ofsted, and assessing how this has changed the regulatory framework.

-It will also be an opportunity to consider the Education Committee report on the quality of apprenticeships and skills training expected to be published shortly - which looks at provision, effectiveness of the monitoring system and the impact of funding reforms following the introduction of the Apprenticeship Levy.
+It was an opportunity to consider the Education Committee report on the quality of apprenticeships and skills training - which examined the quality of provision, effectiveness of the monitoring system and the impact of funding reforms.